 Our photographers include:

-Julia Amies-Green has lived on rural Exmoor for 20 years, during which time her love of photography, whilst a hobby, has developed into a huge passion for the enigmatic beauty of the moor and its stunning wildlife.
-It is that passion that drives Julia’s desire to capture it on film.
-Her work has been published in various magazines and she has won and been runner up in numerous national and local photographic competitions and was nominated by BBC Countryfile in 2016 for one of their national awards.
-Julia’s other main hobby is sailing.
-Julia is the creative director of her and her husband David’s company Fly Monkeys Ltd, specialising in aerial cinematography.
+The late Julia Amies-Green lived on rural Exmoor for 20 years, during which time her love of photography, whilst a hobby, developed into a huge passion for the enigmatic beauty of the moor and its stunning wildlife.
+It is that passion that drove Julia’s desire to capture it on film.
+Her work was published in various magazines and she won and was runner up in numerous national and local photographic competitions and was nominated by BBC Countryfile in 2016 for one of their national awards.
+Julia’s other main hobby was sailing.
+Julia was the creative director of her and her husband David’s company Fly Monkeys Ltd, specialising in aerial cinematography.

 Don Bishop started his photographic career fulfilling another of his lifetime passions by photographing steam railways and had work published regularly over the years and wrote six books on West Country steam railways.
 In 2006 he gave up his career with BT and began landscape photography, selling prints at shows and events around country and opened the Willows Gallery at the Willows & Wetlands Visitor Centre, Stoke St Gregory, Nr Taunton in 2013.
 Don also runs workshops for aspiring landscape photographers, with days out on Exmoor and the Dorset coast both proving to be popular.
 His website at www.donbishop.co.uk gives details of his gallery, workshops and prints.